SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 They're commonly used for exploratory analysis because you can try out short blocks of code before combining everything into a (reproducible) workflow.

-You can run your own Interactive Environments independently from RenkuLab, but on RenkuLab, you get the bonus capabilities:
+You can run your own interactive environments independently from RenkuLab, but on RenkuLab, you get the bonus capabilities:

 * a configurable amount of resources (memory, CPU, and sometimes GPU) is